Evgenia Iaroslavskaia-Markon: Execution

 An investigation report as well as a report from a guard describe her rowdy behavior in jail, and her eventual execution.
 She was vocal about her disgust for the Soviet regime and her dedication to defend her husband.
 She attacked guards and attempted suicide twice, and never stopped speaking passionately about her anti-soviet views.
 She wrote "My Autobiography" in February 1931 when in the isolation camp.
 She was executed on 16 July 1931.

 Ideology

 Markon was a radical thinker whose ideologies leaned toward an anarchist perspective.
-She was disgusted with the Soviet regime and the authoritarian communism she was in Russia but was not a capitalist.
+She was disgusted with the Soviet regime and "authoritarian communism" in Russia.
 In her column for Rul, she wrote.Thus, the efforts of the communist government notwithstanding, independent critical thought has not been crushed; it continues to work, to seek, to find, to become lost, and to seek once more...
 It has always been thus, and it will continue to be so.
 She was also antireligious, which she spoke of on her lecture tours, mocking the conflict between religion and communism.
 In her autobiography, she wrote that she "fell in love with revolution" at the age of 12.